William Woodward (artist, born 1935): Critical reaction

 In Americas Magazine, Rafael Squirru, former Cultural Director of the Organization of American States, called Woodward a “virtuoso... a painter’s painter”.

 Benjamin Forgey, art and architectural critic of The Washington Post, observed, “[Woodward’s] paintings are alive with knowledge, translated from eye to hand….
 It’s really wonderful what he can do.
 His ability to draw, his feeling for the figure in space, his understanding of dramatic situations – his skills have kept developing in the 25 years that I’ve observed him.”

 In a Washington Post review of his solo exhibition, Back to Brittany at the Fendrick Gallery in Washington, DC, Mary McCoy praised Woodward as “...one of Washington’s most fluent realist painters.”

 Mark Jenkins for The Washington Post recently noted, “William Woodward is not literally an Old Master...
 But the local painter has the range and technique of one.”

 Jill Wechsler for American Artist wrote, “Woodward has contributed to restoring faith in the continued vitality of traditional painting, helping to secure its niche in the modern art world.”

 Woodward died on June 14, 2023, at the age of 88.

-Works

-Murals and paintings in public places
+Works and paintings in public places

 Many of his major commissions are murals and paintings in public spaces, including: